 Of all instruments, synthesizer keyboards are some of the most special.
 Unlike a typical electronic keyboard, a synth workstation is programmed to generate rich, beautiful sounds and make music production a dynamic, effortless experience.
 Musicians love synthesizers because of their expressive yet versatile capabilities.
 The sounds one can produce and manipulate to their liking include aspects such as pitch, velocity, pulse, tone, and many others.
-With an excellent synthesizer keyboard workstation, the possibilities really are endless.
+With an excellent keyboard, the possibilities really are endless.
 These are the best synthesizers of 2018.

 The best synthesizers to buy this year: